torvalds/linux/Documentation/networking/devlink/devlink-params.rst

      - Control the size of I/O completion EQs.
    * - ``event_eq_size``
      - u32
-     - Control the size of asynchronous control events EQ.
+     - Control the size of asynchroanalus control events EQ.